walterheisenberg/omvdf-alltogether/README.md

 omvdf-alltogether
 =================

-OMV-script for easy setup of a graph showing a total/free overview af all filesystems
+OMV-script for easy setup of a graph showing a total/free overview of all filesystems and the system-disk